 The hard copy ESA approval process requires the printing, completion, and mailing of an electronic signature agreement form.
 Please allow adequate time for the mailing and processing of this form, which is estimated to take a minimum of five (5) business days.
-Certifying officials who do not have a signed ESA, electronic or hard copy and has not been approved by the DPC, will not be able to certify forms in TRI-MEweb.
+Certifying officials who do not have a signed ESA, electronic or hard copy, will not be able to certify forms in TRI-MEweb.
 It is recommended that certifying officials complete their ESA well in advance of the reporting deadline.